jitendra3618/INSTA_CLONE/README.md

 # This is my first instagram Clone
-# Technologies used in this clone is mainly HTML,CSS and JavaScript
+# Technologies used in this clone is mainly HTML,CSS and JavaScript and ReactJS